raktimava29/ConvoDesk/README.md

-# Chatify
+# ConvoTable

-Chatify is a real-time communication platform designed for seamless interactions, supporting both one-on-one and group conversations.
+ConvoTable is a real-time communication platform designed for seamless interactions, supporting both one-on-one and group conversations.
 The project leverages modern web technologies to create a responsive and intuitive messaging interface.

 ## Features